Frank-Jürgen Richter

-Frank-Jürgen Richter (born 1967) is a German entrepreneur, economic advisor, and commentator.
+Frank-Jürgen Richter (born 1967) is a German businessman, economic advisor, and commentator.
 He is best known as the chairman of Horasis and founder of the Horasis Global Meeting, as well as a former director of the World Economic Forum.

 Early life

 After graduating with a degree in industrial engineering from the University of Karlsruhe (now part of the Karlsruhe Institute of Technology) and academic stays in France and Mexico, Richter pursued his PhD-studies at the University of Tsukuba and obtained his doctoral degree from the University of Stuttgart.

 From 1996 until 2000, he lived and worked in Asia where he developed and managed a European Multinationals' Asian operations, and then became a Director of the World Economic Forum from 2001 to 2004.
 Following the incorporation of Horasis in 2005 he has been a frequent international traveler, researcher and commentator as well as leading the annual Business Meetings.

 Career

 In 2005, Richter founded Horasis, an independent think tank for global business topics.
-Richter works with businesspeople, politicians and intellectuals.
+He works with businesspeople, politicians and intellectuals.
 He advises governments and private sector organizations on issues such as globalization, trade, and sustainable development.

 Richter is a Member of the Advisory Board on impact leadership of University of Cambridge and Cheung Kong Graduate School of Business.